centrifugal/centrifuge/README.md

 * Option to register custom Transport, like [Centrifugo does with WebTransport](https://centrifugal.dev/docs/transports/webtransport)
 * Message recovery mechanism for channels to survive PUB/SUB delivery problems, short network disconnects or node restart
 * Cache channels – a way to quickly deliver latest publication from channel history to the client upon subscription
-* Delta compression for publications inside a channel to reduce bandwidth usage
+* Delta compression using [Fossil](https://fossil-scm.org/home/doc/tip/www/delta_format.wiki) algorithm for publications inside a channel to reduce bandwidth usage
-* Out-of-the-box Prometheus instrumentation
+* Out-of-the-box observability using Prometheus instrumentation
 * Client SDKs for main application environments all following [single behaviour spec](https://centrifugal.dev/docs/transports/client_api) (see list of SDKs below).

 ### Real-time SDK